WebOfTrustInfo/code-of-conduct/code_of_conduct_long.md

 ## License and attribution

 This anti-harassment policy borrows heavily from the [Decentralized Web Code of Conduct](https://decentralizedweb.net/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+Thanks to both of these communities for taking the time to craft and share their guidance.

+Additional thanks to [Kaliya Young](https://twitter.com/IdentityWoman) and [John Wunderlich](https://twitter.com/PrivacyCDN) for pointing the us to valuable resources as we drafted this documentation.

 Additional sources include:
 - [RightsCon code of conduct](https://www.rightscon.org/code-of-conduct/)